 Since its inception, The ChadTough Foundation has been committed to ensuring that as much money raised as possible goes directly to funding research.
 While the Better Business Bureau recommends nonprofits allocate at least 65% of funds to their programs, ChadTough last reported allocating 90% of the foundation’s total expenses for research funding.

-The ChadTough Foundation has funded over $6.1M in research grants so far.
-53% of those funds were allocated to Michigan Medicine, 29% to projects jointly funded with the Michael Mosier Defeat DIPG Foundation, 10% to special projects, 7% to DIPG Collaborative projects, and 1% to jointly funded projects with Alex’s Lemonade Stand Foundation.
+The ChadTough Foundation has funded over $6.1M in research grants so far — 53% of those funds were allocated to Michigan Medicine, 29% to projects jointly funded with the Michael Mosier Defeat DIPG Foundation, 10% to special projects, and 8% to projects jointly funded with other partners including Alex’s Lemonade Stand Foundation.

 Donating to research at Michigan Medicine on behalf of Chad began within days of his diagnosis.
 People were inspired to act as they heard the news of his terminal diagnosis.
 There wasn’t much the average person could do, so they wanted to at least give.
 So the Carrs set up the ChadTough Fund at Michigan Medicine.
 That fund eventually supported the research done on Chad’s postmortem 4.6-cm tumor, which unearthed a new discovery with big potential: a genetic mutation called PTEN drove the growth of his cancer.
 PTEN mutations play a role in some other adult cancers, but they’d never before been shown to drive growth in DIPG tumors.